daniel-duke/DNAfold-docs/docs/_sources/page_params.md.txt

 # Parameter Descriptions

 Parameters are set by adding their values to an input file using the "key = value" form.
-This file must then be passed as an argument to the to the `dnafold` executable when running the code (see {doc}`Running the Code`).
+This file must then be passed as an argument to the to the `dnafold` executable when running the code (see {doc}`page_run_code`). datasets/

 Parameters surrounded in [ brackets ] are optional.
 The value after "=" denotes the default value, which are set in `src/parameters.hpp` file.
 For parameters with a finite number of acceptable values, the possible values are separated by "|" in parentheses beside the parameter.